heydocode/limitpush/README.md

 ## Feedback & Community

 Feedback is crucial to making LimitPush a valuable tool.
-Feel free to reach out in the issues section or connect with me on Discord (heydo_code)!
+Feel free to reach out in the issues section!

 Let’s build something amazing together: stay tuned for updates, and happy coding! 🎮